matrix-org/matrix-spec-proposals/proposals/1695-message-edits.md

-It should be noted that many bridges and bots already show edits in the form of a fallback already, so this event only strives to add some specced metadata to allow clients to render them clearly.
-In the future, this proposal could be extended to use aggregations to apply to older events.
+It should be noted that many bridges and bots already show edits in the form of a fallback already, so this event only strives to add some specced metadata to allow clients to render them clearly.In the future, this proposal could be extended to use aggregations to show a list of edits made to a message.